anotherhadi/nixy/README.md

 - `hosts` are the system configuration files
   - `laptop` is mine
   - `guest` is a template for you
+  - `themes` contains all the themes available (you can create your own)
+  - `shared` are some nix files that you can import (nvidia, prime, fonts, ...)
 - `secrets` are the secrets files encrypted with sops

 <details>